ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 and completes their declared action.

-If you declared that this player would perform an action which can only be performed once per team turn ^an^d this player's activation ended before the action could ^J^- completed, the action is considered to have been Performed and no other player on your team may perform e same action this team turn.
+If you declared that this player would perform an action which can only be performed once per team turn and this player's activation ended before the action could J- completed, the action is considered to have been Performed and no other player on your team may perform e same action this team turn.

 \

 **A NIM** [OSITYTxJ\*]

-the S ~on~l . \" '^n^ " \* \^ ™™ of me ski on this player's profile.
+the S onl . " 'n " \*  ™™ of me ski on this player's profile.
-This may ~be\ defined~ y position or race.
+This may be\ defined y position or race.
 For example, a player might have Animosity towards a single player type, In which case that player type will be listed in brackets.
 Other players may have Animosity towards all their team-mates, in which case they will have Animosity